 (iii) If registering as a Retail Electric Provider (REP), apply for REP certification with the Public Utility Commission of Texas (PUCT);

-(iv) Register for an upcoming flight using ERCOT’s Flight Certification website.
+(iv) Register for an upcoming flight using ERCOT’s Flight Testing application.
 Registration must be submitted by the Authorized Representative or the Backup Authorized Representative;

-(v) Submit testing specifications through ERCOT’s Flight Certification website.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Certification website;
+(v) Submit testing specifications through ERCOT’s Flight Testing application.
+Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application;

 (vi) Work with ERCOT Client Services on next steps to enter the Texas electric choice market.